In this drug factsheet:

 Many things can affect the dose of medication that a person needs, such as age, body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor because there may be specific reasons why it is different.

-It is important to use this medication exactly as prescribed by your doctor.
-If you miss a dose, use it as soon as possible and contact your doctor for advice on when to take the next dose.
+It is important to take this medication exactly as prescribed by your doctor.
+If you miss a dose, take it as soon as possible and contact your doctor for advice on when to take the next dose.
 If it is almost time for your next dose, skip the missed dose and continue with your regular dosing schedule.
 Do not take a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

 If you miss an appointment to receive the injection form of this medication, contact your doctor as soon as possible to reschedule your appointment.